APOSTATES, JEHOVAH'S WITNESSES, and YOUTUBE:

 However, the sect is still expanding at the worldwide level because the

 Western shortfall is balanced by better success in Africa and South

 No-one impartial would "loathe" and "hate" the apostates on YouTube

 sampled above.
 They are doing what The Watchtower itself advocates: "To make a public exposure of false religion ... is a public service..."
 (1963 11/15 688)

-false predictions, countless changes to official "Bible truth", and
+countless changes to its so-called "Bible truth", and